signl4/signl4-integration-crosser/README.md

 6. Test It

 This is it.
-You can now connect your flow to a node (Connect Node -> Select or create a Sandbox node), save your flow and not sample data is being generated and you should receive SIGNL4 alerts on your phone.
+You can now connect your flow to a node (Connect Node -> Select or create a Sandbox node), save your flow and now sample data is being generated and you should receive SIGNL4 alerts on your phone.

 You can find a sample script in GitHub: https://github.com/signl4/signl4-integration-crosser